becomevocal/redis-langcachy/README.md

-# LangCache Search Proto
+# Langcachy Web Search

-A web app that parses website sitemaps, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches prompts and responses using LangCache to generate a searchable index.
-It's attempting to hack embedding to build a quick helpful search.
-We'll see if it works :D
+A web app that parses website sitemaps, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches prompts and responses using Redis LangCache to generate a searchable index.
+It's attempting to hack embedding to build a quick helpful (relevant) search.

 ## Features